 All articles

-Is there THC in Dr. Bronner's products?Updated a year ago
+Is there THC in Dr. Bronner's products?Updated a month ago

 In industrial hemp, THC is present only in trace amounts in the flowers and leaves of the plant.
 The US Federal Government, under Section 7606 of the 2014 Farm Bill, defines industrial hemp as “Cannabis sativa L. and any part of such plant, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent on a dry weight basis.”